 MED: Talent repeats the cutting process.
 Any action in the cutting process can be filmed for this shot.

-After the final cut, set the blade’s position far from the sample to prevent dust from sticking onto the sample [1].
-Use a sharp knife to remove the frozen embedding medium and detach the specimen from the sample holder [2].
+After the final cut, set the blade’s position far from the sample to prevent dust from sticking onto the sample and detach the chuck from the microtome.
+[1].
+Use a sharp knife to remove the frozen embedding medium and detach the specimen from the chuck [2].
 Place the specimen into the cryostat chamber to protect its planed surface from frost dust [3].

 MED: Talent set the blade’s position far from the sample.

-MED: Talent uses a harp knife to remove the frozen embedding medium and detach the specimen from the sample holder.
+MED: Talent uses a sharp knife to remove the frozen embedding medium and detach the specimen from the sample holder.

 MED: Talent places the specimen into the cryostat chamber.